lsst-dm/k8s-scripts/README.md

 This will execute a series of commands to append the hosts to the /etc/hosts file, update the operating system, and to install docker and the Kubernetes software.
 This will take a few minutes to install.

-AFTER PREPARE.SH IS FINISHED -
+## On the Head node

-On the Head node, execute the following:
+Execute the following:

 `sh-4.2# kubeadm init --pod-network-cidr=10.244.0.0/16`